 - Disability discrimination

-Call Our Monterey County Employment Law Attorneys Today!
+Call Our Monterey County Attorneys to Fight Workplace Discrimination

 If you believe you’ve experienced discrimination in the workplace during the current health crisis, our team at Marder Employment Law is here to help you.
 If your employer has treated you differently because of any reasons above, you may have legal grounds to sue your employer.
 Our team of employment law attorneys has the knowledge, skills, and experience needed to help you obtain the best possible results for your case.